Electron temperature relations and the direct N, O, Ne, S and Ar abundances of 49959 star-forming galaxies in DESI Data Release 2: Observations and data products

 We select galaxies from the DESI DR2 dataset based on several criteria.
 We only select the best available spectra of each galaxy with a successful redshift measurement using the following selection in the DESI redshift catalogue: \texttt{ZCAT\_PRIMARY==True}, \texttt{SPECTYPE==GALAXY}, \texttt{ZWARN==0} and \texttt{DELTACHI2>=40}.
 The redshifts of DESI galaxies are measured using the RedRock template-fitting pipeline to derive classifications and redshifts for each targeted source \citep[][Bailey et al. in prep.]{anand2024}.
 The detection of faint auroral emission lines is crucial for the analysis in this work.
 Therefore, we perform a signal-to-noise ($\rm S/N$) selection where we only select galaxies with $\rm S/N>5$ detection of the line flux of at least one of the following auroral lines or doublets in the \textsc{FastSpecFit} emission line catalogue of the full DESI DR2 data: [\textsc{Oiii}]$\lambda$4363, [\textsc{Nii}]$\lambda$5755, [\textsc{Siii}]$\lambda$6312 or [\textsc{Oii}]$\lambda\lambda$7320,7330.
 We also require galaxies with $\rm EW(H\beta)_{rest}>20$, to ensure the galaxies in the sample have a good detection of emission lines that are not significantly affected by uncertainties in the continuum subtraction.
 This selection criterion also ensures that the selected galaxy sample is not strongly affected by emission line contamination from diffuse ionised gas \citep[DIG; see][]{valeasari2019, mannucci2021}.

 The spectra of all the selected galaxies are refit with \textsc{FastSpecFit}, using a custom set of SED templates, a custom emission line list, and an improved uncertainty measurement using 100 Monte Carlo simulations of the fit to each spectrum.
 These updates tailor the SED fitting to the sample of galaxies selected here and ensure the reliable detection of particularly faint emission lines.
 The SED templates are derived using a \cite{chabrier2003} initial mass function, MIST isochrones \citep{choi2016} and FSPS population synthesis \citep{conroy2009, conroy2010}.
 We parametrise the star formation history using 8 variable-width age bins with constant star formation in each bin: $0-30$ Myr, $30-100$ Myr, $100-259$ Myr, $259-670$ Myr, $670$ Myr $-1.73$ Gyr, $1.73-4.50$ Gyr, $4.50-11.6$ Gyr and $11.6-13.7$ Gyr.
 We also include templates in three metallicity bins: 10\% $\rm Z_{\odot}$, 50\% $\rm Z_{\odot}$ and 100\% $\rm Z_{\odot}$.
 Dust emission is modelled using the \cite{draine2007} dust model where we have adopted the following values: $q_{\rm PAH}=1\%$, $U_{\rm min}=1$ and $\gamma=0.01$ \citep[see also][]{draine2007sings}.
 Our custom emission line list (see Table \ref{tab:linelist}) includes a large number of faint emission lines, e.g., we include measurements of the [\textsc{Sii}]$\lambda\lambda$4068, and the [Ar\textsc{IV}]$\lambda$4740 emission lines which are essential for our electron temperature and abundance measurements.
 The results from the custom \textsc{FastSpecFit} analysis are used for measurements of emission line fluxes and stellar masses used throughout this work.
+An example of a fit to a spectrum is shown in Figure \ref{fig:example_spectrum}.